redaGit/J29/README.md

  - edactl
  - e9s
  - Further Reading [docs.eda.dev](https://docs.eda.dev/user-guide/queries/) and [documentation.nokia.com](https://documentation.nokia.com/eda/24-12/books/user/queries.html)
-> 🔑 Key Takeaway: The EQL allows the entire state of the managed devices to be queried and parsed in real-time providing data for visualization and streaming to external apps.
-This allows the engineer a view into the managed network as as if it were a single resource.
+> 🔑 Key Takeaway: The EQL enables real-time querying and parsing of the entire state of managed devices, supplying data for visualization and streaming to external applications.
+This gives engineers a unified view of the managed network, treating it as a single cohesive resource.

 ### Day 1+
  - Digital Twin